 The benefits members enjoy over non-members include reduced overnight fees.
 In return the same benefits are granted in the ÖAV huts to members of the other federations.

 In order to obtain reciprocal rights, members must produce a valid membership card for their federation, with the Gegenrecht Logo.
-This logo is printed on the back of the membership card.
+This logo is printed on both the digital card and on the back of the physical membership card.

 This reciprocal rights agreement is between the following European federations:

 In addition to the Österreichischer Alpenverein (ÖAV), within Austria there are also the following mountaineering associations that are not party to the international reciprocal rights agreement.
 They belong to the Verband Alpiner Vereine Österreichs (VAVÖ).